 Non-Academic Requirements (Key Capabilities)

-All applicants must provide a mandatory written statement in support of your non-academic capabilities, demonstrating you hold the key attributes and motivations to become an effective teacher, as outlined by AITSL (Australian Institute for Teaching and School Leadership).
+All applicants must provide a mandatory written statement in support of your non-academic capabilities, demonstrating how you hold the key attributes and motivations to become an effective teacher, as outlined by AITSL (Australian Institute for Teaching and School Leadership).
 You may consider the prompts mentioned below in each question to frame your response.
 For your application to be considered, you must write 200-500 words for each of the questions below:

 - Tell us what has inspired you to become a teacher and tell us why you think teaching is a good career choice for you.
 (In your response, describe who and what has inspired you to become a teacher and describe the types of skills and abilities you will bring to teaching.)

-- Describe one or two leadership, community and/or learning and development activities that you have engage in.
+- Describe one or two leadership, community and/or learning and development activities that you have engaged in.
 (In your response, describe how these leadership, community and/or learning and development activities demonstrate your conscientiousness and coping strategies when you are faced with challenges.)

 - Describe how you manage your time when you are both planning and coordinating activities in your personal schedule.
 (In your response, provide examples of how you have put both your planning and coordinating skills to use.)